Online Kinesiology Degree – Sport Management

 HBU Online Learning Program

-The Master of Science degree in Kinesiology: Sport Management is designed to develop advanced critical thinking skills with an emphasis on applying ethical decision-making and social responsibility to the decision-making progress.
-Graduates of this program will possess necessary knowledge and tools for advanced or specialized roles in the sports and business profession.
+The Master of Science degree in Kinesiology: Sport Management is designed to develop advanced critical-thinking skills with an emphasis on applying ethical decision-making and social responsibility to the decision-making process.
+Graduates of this program will possess necessary knowledge and tools for advanced and specialized roles in the sports and business profession.

 View the Degree Completion Plan.

-Official transcripts should be sent directly from the college or university that awarded your bachelor’s degree.
-Transcripts from any additional coursework since that time should also be submitted. **If your degree-conferred transcript contains fewer than 100 hours of your undergraduate coursework, you will be required to submit all undergraduate transcripts.
-Any post-bacc. or graduate level transcripts will also be required.
+Official Transcripts – Official transcripts should be sent directly to The Online Graduate School from the college or university that awarded your bachelor’s degree.
+Transcripts from any additional coursework since that time should also be submitted.

 Houston Baptist University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, graduate and doctoral degrees.